Border controls are in place to check that organic products imported into Great Britian are compliant with organic production standards.

 Importers of consignments of organic food and feed products must submit the required documentation to Port Health for checking prior to importation.

 The rules do not apply to plants and other plant products and other items not for consumption by humans or animals such as fabric or organic products for external application such as oils, creams or cosmetics.

 Importers must notify Port Health 24 hours in advance of the intended arrival of any organic consignment.
 An organic imports pre notification form can be downloaded here.

-Notification and endorsement of all Organic consignments must be made via by completing a TRACES NT electronic Certificate of Inspection (CoI) – further information is available
+Notification and endorsement of all organic consignments must be made by completing a Certificate of Inspection (CoI).

 The Certificate of Inspection (CoI) is issued by the control authority or the control body.
-If the CoI is digitally signed by the control body/authority then Port Health will validate it on TRACES-NT.
-If the CoI is not digitally signed then the original signed and stamped certificate is submitted to Port Health for validation and an endorsed signed CoI must accompany the consignment to the consignee’s premises where it must be kept for two years.
+The original signed and stamped certificate is submitted to Port Health (along with copies of commercial documents) for validation.
+The Port Health endorsed signed CoI must accompany the consignment to the consignee’s premises where it must be kept for two years.

 An identity check is not normally carried out unless there is any question over the link between the documentation and the consignment.